How and why we assess risk

 - Safe Work Australia (workplace chemicals)

-- Department of Health Advisory Committee on Chemicals Scheduling (consumer chemicals)
+- Department of Health and Aged Care Advisory Committee on Chemicals Scheduling (consumer chemicals)

 - ACCC (consumer chemicals and product safety)

 We assess risk to work out if the introduction of an industrial chemical in Australia will adversely affect human health and the environment.

 If an industrial chemical is to be introduced but isn’t listed on our Inventory, the introducer must categorise it to determine its risk level.
 We’ve created risk matrices combining hazard and exposure to help introducers do this.